OS2mo/os2mo/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] The documentation builds without warnings or errors
 - [ ] Release notes have been updated
 - [ ] The corresponding Redmine ticket has been set to `Needs review`
+    - [ ] The issue has a link to this PR

 **If applicable:**